algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 * CloseOut - Accounts use this transaction to close out their participation in the contract.
 This call can fail based on the TEAL logic, preventing the account from removing the contract from its balance record.
 * ClearState - Similar to CloseOut, but the transaction will always clear a contract from the account’s balance record whether the program succeeds or fails.

 The `ClearStateProgram` handles the `ClearState` transaction and the `ApprovalProgram` handles all other `ApplicationCall` transactions.
 These transaction types can be created with either `goal` or the SDKs.
-The overall architecture of a smart contract is shown below.
 In the following sections, details on the individual capabilities of a smart contract will be explained.

 <center>![Smart Contract](../../../../imgs/stateful-1.png)</center>
-<center>*Smart Contract*</center>

-The `goal` calls shown above in the orange boxes represent all the specific calls that can be made against a smart contract and are described later in this document.
-These calls are also available in the SDKs.
-The teal-colored boxes represent the two required TEAL programs, the blue boxes are the state variables (local and global), and the yellow boxes represent the TEAL opcodes used to modify state.
-Modifying state is detailed in later section.
+<center>*Application Transaction Types*</center>

 # Smart contract arrays
 A set of arrays can be passed with any application transaction, which instructs the protocol to load additional data for use in the contract.
-These arrays are the *arguments* array, the *applications* array, the *assets* array, and the *accounts* array.
+These arrays are the *arguments* array, the *applications* array, the *assets* array, the *accounts* array, and the *boxes* array.
+These arrays are used to restrict how much of the ledger can be accessed in one specific call to the smart contract.
+This restriction is in place to maintaing blockchain performance.
+These arrays can be changed per application transaction (even within an atomic group).

 The arguments array is used to pass standard arguments to the contract.
 The arguments array is limited to 16 arguments with a 2KB total size limit.
 See [Passing Arguments To Smart Contracts](#passing-arguments-to-smart-contracts) for more details on arguments.

-The other three arrays are used to load data from the blockchain:
+The other arrays are used to load data from the blockchain:
 * The application array is used to pass other smart contract IDs that can be used to read state for those specific contracts.
 * The assets array is used to pass a list of asset IDs that can be used to retrieve configuration and asset balance information.
 * The accounts array allows additional accounts to be passed to the contract for balance information and local state.
 Note that to access an account's asset balance, both the account and the asset ID must be specified in their respective arrays.
 Similarly, to access an account's local state for a specific application, both the account and the smart contract ID must be specified in their respective arrays.
+* The boxes array defines which boxes can be manipulated in a particular call to the smart contract.
+The box array is an array of pairs: the first element of each pair is an integer specifying the index into the application array, and the second element is the key name of the box to be accessed.

-These other three arrays are limited to eight total values combined, and of those, the accounts array can have no more than four values.
+These three arrays (*applications*, *assets*, and *accounts*) are limited to eight total values combined, and of those, the accounts array can have no more than four values.
 The values passed within these arrays can change per Application Transaction.
 Many opcodes that make use of these arrays take an integer parameter as an index into these arrays.
 The accounts and applications arrays contain the transaction sender and current application ID in the 0th position of the respective array.
 This shifts the contents of these two arrays by one slot.
 Most of the opcodes that use an index into these arrays also allow passing the actual value.
 For example, an address can be specified for an opcode that uses the accounts array.
 IDs can be specified for contracts and assets for an opcode that uses the applications or assets arrays, respectively.
 These opcodes will fail if the specified value does not exist in the corresponding array.
 The use of each of these arrays is detailed throughout this guide.

+Boxes function similar to the other arrays but differ is significant ways which are explained in detail in the [Boxes section of the documentation](#box-details).

 <center>![Smart Contract](../../../../imgs/stateful-2.png)</center>
 <center>*Smart Contract Arrays*</center>